precice/precice.github.io/content/community/community-training.md

 ## How to prepare?

+On the technical side, the training course involves multiple components of the preCICE ecosystem, as well as third-party solvers and pre- and post-processing tools.
+Most of these tools work best (or only) on a Linux system.
+You can either (a) use a prepared system image that we provide (e.g., in a virtual machine), or (b) install the dependencies directly on your system.
+To reduce system-related friction during the training, we recommend starting with option (a).

+{% important %}
+At the end, verify your installation, and contact us as soon as possible regarding any issues.
+Find verification instructions at the end of each section.
+{% endimportant %}

 ### Provided system

-The training course involves multiple components of the preCICE ecosystem, as well as third-party solvers and pre- and post-processing tools.
-Most of these tools work best (or only) on a Linux system.

 We have prepared a [modified Ubuntu image](https://ipvscloud.informatik.uni-stuttgart.de/s/tzFbZ8zsrRNM9z2) that includes all the tools we will use (different from the demo VM).
 With this `.iso` file, you can either: